procivis/one-open-core/README.md

 cargo install --git https://github.com/procivis/one-open-core
 ```

-### Usage
+## Usage

-The library consists of two crates:

-- **Core**: Developer APIs for orchestrating the providers.
-- **Providers**: Implementations of functionality; can be extended.

-#### Core
+### Core

 The **Core** provides developer APIs for simple and easy-to-use functionalities
 of the library and its supported technologies, without extension.
 As an orchestration
-layer, it provides
-the simplest access to related functions with the least amount of effort.
+layer, it provides the simplest access to related functions with the least amount of
+effort.
 Services currently available:

 - [Signature service](https://docs.procivis-one.com//one_open_core/service/signature_service/struct.SignatureService.html)
 - [DID resolver service](https://docs.procivis-one.com///one_open_core/service/did_service/struct.DidService.html)